Violation Of Dengue SOPs: Housing Societies Warned Of Strict Action - UrduPoint

 Violation Of Dengue SOPs: Housing Societies Warned Of Strict Action

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Aug, 2022 ) :Islamabad Capital Territory (ICT) administration Friday directed all the co-operative housing societies that strict action would be taken against violators of anti-dengue Standard Operating Procedures (SOPs) issued by the district magistrate.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Aug, 2022 ) :Islamabad Capital Territory (ICT) administration has directed all the co-operative housing societies that strict action would be taken against violators of anti-dengue Standard Operating Procedures (SOPs) issued by the district magistrate.

 "All the co-operative housing societies in the jurisdiction of the Federal capital should formulate a comprehensive policy to cope dengue fever," said deputy registrar co-operative housing society, Kamran Cheema in a meeting held here.